AldairMaihuiri-svchost/AldairMaihuiri-svchost.github.io/Ransomware/Ransomware-Modulo1-en.md

 description: "How is ransomware built?"
 author: Aldair Maihuiri
 ---
+---

+© 2026 Aldair Maihuiri.
+All rights reserved.
+This document may be shared with attribution to the author.
+Full or partial reproduction without prior authorization is prohibited.

+---
 # Module 01 — Introduction to the Ransomware Course (Red Team)